 CONCLUSION

 Renal sympathetic denervation is a procedure that can manage resistant hypertension while avoiding the complications of drug adherence.
 Benefits of the procedure include sustainable attenuation of arterial pressure, reduced dependence on medications leading to fewer side effects, and to a reduction in the inherent diseases associated with hypertension.
 One limitation encountered in this analysis is that the antihypertensive medications detailed were only evaluated based on the quantity, dose or number that a patient was taking, not based on the class or mechanism of action.
 Furthermore, as all included articles were case studies, which can affect the validity of these results to translate into clinical reasoning and practice.
 Moreover, the use of case reports in a systematic review make the structure of this review require further investigation through larger systematic reviews in order to have more rigor in translational reasoning.
-Another area of development which would benefit future studies is through use of a artificial intelligence-controlled databases which can provide greater accuracy of citation retrieval in a systematic review (e.g., Reference Citation Analysis system)[20].
+Another area of development which would benefit future studies is through use of a artificial intelligence-controlled databases which can provide greater accuracy of citation retrieval in a systematic review (e.g., Reference Citation Analysis)[20].
 Overall, this study recognizes that there is a need for more randomized control trials to establish the benefits of RSD, duration of effectiveness, incidence of complications, and improvement in all-cause mortality.
 Finally, findings of irregular attenuation of arterial pressure are likely confounded by improved quality of denervation afforded by newer devices.
 This procedure offers a viable option to control blood pressure with significant advantages over current treatments that could improve the effectiveness of the treatment of hypertension.

 ARTICLE HIGHLIGHTS